Funding

 The Chief Inspector and Deputy Chief Inspectors are also required to represent the Inspectorate at various conferences, seminars and meetings on policing matters and other matters related to the work of the Inspectorate at home and abroad.

-In 2019 the Inspectorate incurred expenditure of €17,087.28 on travel and subsistence payments (excluding the cost of flights) to staff of which €10,527.84 was incurred by the Chief Inspector and the two Deputy Chief Inspectors in the performance of their duties as outlined above.
+In 2023 the Inspectorate incurred expenditure of €4,117 on travel and subsistence payments (excluding the cost of flights) to staff.

 When approving travel and subsistence expenditure, the Inspectorate follows the general principles governing travel and subsistence set out in Circular 11/1982 and the Foreign Travel Guidelines 2009, mainly: